mali5820k/Cobralyth/README.md

       - When exiting a scope, the SIBCRT will:
          - upgrade all weak-references of an object that is being returned to strong-references before returning from the scope.
          - transfer the "owner" of the object being returned to the parent-scope's SIBCRT
-   - Async Atomic Tracing Garbage Collector:
+      - Async Atomic Tracing Garbage Collector Component
         - Garbage Collector will run atomically and asynchronously to the main program, preventing GC overhead induced from common stop-the-world collectors at runtime.
         - Will only be invoked whenever a strong-reference goes out of scope or an owner of an object from the queue of owners is freed or no longer maintains the strong reference it had on its referenced object.
+    - Option 2 (`Prioritized and Preferred implementation`): EC Architecture (Entanglement Component(s))
+      - EC Architecture consists of EC entities and EC sockets.
+Inspired by exploration of Websockets and Smart-Pointers.
+The entire purpose of this architecture is to have a lean garbage collector that mimicks manual memory management but is automated via a borrow-checker-like 'entanglement' system.
+Entanglement can be best described as a subscription of components (known as EC entities) and sockets (known as EC sockets) that manage them.
+This allows for a runtime-oriented implementation that allows for greater flexibility than a typical reference-counting or ahead of time (AOT) borrow-checker implementation, all while stripping the usual Garbage-Collection 'helper' cycles to determine cyclic refrences,
+        - EC Entities:
+          - Wrappers around data or objects that
+        - EC Sockets:
+          - Maintain references to EC entities where ownership of entities is managed through transfer operations.
+          - Difference between smart-pointers in C++ and EC sockets is this: EC sockets manage transfer operations for reference passing, copying of pointers or objects, being thread-safe (atomic), and NOT relying on reference counting while allowing for a flexible borrow-checker-like Garbage collection scheme at runtime.
+          - EC sockets manage memory/garbage collection of the EC entities they have ownership over.
+As the name implies, each EC socket is allowed to manage an EC entity if the EC socket has ownership over that particular This action of entities being managed by sockets is called 'entanglement', which is what makes the 'Entanglement-Component' acronym in the EC Architecture.
+As a result of a single-owner, sockets have method that can be invoked to perform various null-safe or non-null-safe operations for transferring reference-ownership, non-ownership-references, copy of entity that's currently entangled.
+This greatly simplifies memory management to where GC tracing for cyclic cycles is no longer a concern and memory deallocations can occur asynchronously in a 'chain-like' effect, similar to how manual memory-management in C and C++ languages is conducted but more-inline with C++ destructors being automatically called.
+        - Transfer operations:
+          - transfer: Transfer of ownership over to another EC socket, performing null-safety-checks to ensure the EC entity object itself isn't null.
+          - ftransfer: Fast-transfer of ownership over to another EC Socket, not performing any null-safety-checks.
+          - ctransfer: Copy-transfer, which copies the original object's memory and transfers ownership of that copied entity to the new EC socket.
+        - Detail Specification:
+          - This requires a EC-centric standard library implementation that covers all primitives of the language to allow the EC system to have first-class support.
+An additional standard library implementation for non-EC primitives will be made for the sake of advanced systems programming for those who require it, especially in embedded system environments/platforms.
+These standard libraries will contain mostly primitives and datastructures that are the building-blocks to creating seemless objects and constructs with for developers.
+In the case of the EC-standard library, its main focus is to provide EC-friendly datastructures, primitives, and types, allowing developers to not concern themselves with managing the memory, instead focusing on the implementation details of their programs with the expectation of automated memory management.
+            - Standard library variants would allow each library variant a unique modularity that allows any type of GC to be supported.
+The intended design is for each standard library type to be namespaced under the ```stdlib.{variant name}``` nomenclature for separation of concerns.
+            - Cross-compatibility between EC and non-EC components will be managed through a 'wrapper' class that any non-EC component can be wrapped into to allow cross-compatibility.
+            - Datastructures for the EC-centric standard library will primarily consist of EC sockets, and optimized with integration for EC entities.
+              - Developers can specify if the specific datastructure or EC socket being assigned an EC entity is receiving direct ownership or a reference.
+All references are considered weak-references unless an ownership transfer is used for that particular reference EC entity that contains that pointer value.
+              - Nested EC sockets are possible, which will allow for multi-dimensional data-structures like 3D+ arrays/lists.
+    - Option 3: Tracing garbage collector:
+      - Not a high-priority to implement since most languages have or have had some form of this type of garbage collector.
+This collector type can be implemented at a later date, but implementing this design for the main language would introduce cycles and memory overhead that generally slows performance down considerably and introduces challenges to parallelize across multiple threads.

 - Concurrency:
    -  Threads are synonymous to Jobs.
 Jobs abstract away the complexity of managing threads and allow for programming logic in a single-threaded fashion, allowing the language's runtime to do the heavy-lifting of managing atomic accesses and thread scheduling.
    -  Threads will be utilized to implement the underlying behavior of Jobs for scheduling them on multiple CPU cores.